 Food lovers, make room for Denver on your culinary circuit.
 And, if you can, get to this food-loving, craft beer-guzzling, farmer’s market-adoring city this fall.
 You’ll be generously rewarded with not just good eats, but also some perfect patio weather and food festivals you’ll want to write home about.

-2 - Sept.
-5 in Civic Center Park draws dozens of restaurants that show off their standout menu items sold as “tastes” (read: small bites).
-Yes, you’re thinking what we’re thinking.
+Denver bids farewell to summer with a huge food (and music) festival in downtown.
+The Taste of Colorado, in early September in Civic Center Park, draws dozens of restaurants that show off their standout menu items sold as “tastes” (read: small bites).
 You can get fried alligator from Bayou Bob’s Seafood & Southern Cookin’, some roasted corn and black bean tacos from Chuey Fu’s Latin Asian Grub, and then a coffee-rubbed, bacon-wrapped chicken skewer courtesy of Pazzo’s.
 And that’s just warming up.

-When you come to Denver during beer fest, you’ll be in good company with beer-loving, pretzel-necklace wearing tourists.
+When you come to Denver during the beer fest, you’ll be in good company with beer-loving, pretzel-necklace wearing tourists.
 Plus, the city is all about its beer during the festival.
 Nearby the Convention Center, The Nickel Diner inside Hotel Teatro will offer up late-night eats each night post-GABF.
-Treat your beer belly to tater tots, charcuterie, house-made pretzels, buttermilk pancakes, chicken and waffles with a Tabasco honey, and a chicken-friend steak sandwich made with bourbon honey mustard and pepper jam.
+Treat your beer belly to tater tots, charcuterie, house-made pretzels, buttermilk pancakes, chicken and waffles with a Tabasco honey, and a chicken-fried steak sandwich made with bourbon honey mustard and pepper jam.

-Will it be balmy and 80 in October, or snow?
+This epic brunch isn’t limited to just fall, but we especially enjoy it during the autumn.
+The patio at Tamayo boasts awesome views but is also covered, which can be good for the unpredictable weather.
+Will it be balmy and 80 in October or snowing?
 Who knows - but let’s not take our meals indoors just yet.
-Here’s the low-down on this brunch: $39 gets you unlimited Mexican small plates, like tacos and tortas and then spins on traditional breakfasts, like Pan Dulce, the restaurant's interpretation of French Toast, made with strawberries, bananas, nutella, chipotle-cajeta sauce, and crema fresca.
+Here’s the low-down on this brunch: $39 gets you unlimited Mexican small plates, like tacos and tortas and then spins on traditional breakfasts, like Pan Dulce, the restaurant's interpretation of French Toast, made with strawberries, bananas, Nutella, chipotle-cajeta sauce, and crema fresca.